cuiminghao8/command_to_csv/README.md

                         Optional.
 Multiple addresses should be separated by ";"
 ```

-When you start the script you will be prompted for the SSH password and, if you include the `--secret` flag, the enable password.
+When you start the script you will be prompted for the SSH password.
+The CLI also accepts `--secret`, but the provided enable password is not used by the script when executing commands.

 ### Example